unahouExosite/docs/portals/README.md

 }
 ```

-#### Bulk Update device
+#### Bulk update devices

 `PUT /api/portals/v1/devices/[{device-rid},{device-rid}..]`

-Update a device
+Update multiple devices

 ##### Permissions

-* User must have at least `d_update` [permission](#permission-object) to the device.
+* User must have at least `d_update` [permission](#permission-object) to the devices.

 ##### Request

-* Request body is a object of [device object](#device-object).
+* Request body is an object of [device objects](#device-object).
 Currently only the following keys may be updated:

     * `"info": {"description": ...}` - description under info (optional)

     If you send any keys besides these, it will do nothing.

 * Requires authentication.

 ##### Response

-* `200 OK`: Returned along with a body containing an object [device object](#device-object) if the device is updated successfully.
-However if any devices fails to update it would still return 200 OK along with an error object included in the response body. (see error exmaple)
+* `200 OK`: Returned along with a body containing an object of [device objects](#device-object) if the devices were updated successfully.
+However, if any device(s) failed to update, 200 OK will still be returned, with an additional error object at the top of the response body.
+This error object will provide error details for each device (see error example).
 * `403 Forbidden`: one of the following:
     * Returned if the caller user is not authenticated.
     * Returned if the caller user does not have permission to update the device.